ruuchuu/ruuchuu/README.md

 - 👋 Hi, I’m ruuchuu
-- 👀 I’m interested in fnf mods and im working on a few and im starting to get overworked!
+- 🎤 I’m interested in fnf mods. im working on a few, and im starting to get overworked!
 - 🌱 I’m currently learning how to fucking make music!
-- 💞️ I’m looking to collaborate on nothing unless u have something dm me!
+- 💞️ I’m looking to collaborate on nothing unless u have something, dm me!
-- 📫 How to reach me from discord, ruu.#9008 and you can join my server to if you want
+- 📫 How to reach me, discord:『 𝓻𝓾𝓾. 』#9008
-- 📧 My server! https://discord.gg/7YvXrTTUVn JOIN OR ILL WAT YOUR LEGS (jk pls dont call the police)
+- 📮 My server! https://discord.gg/jmTHkDPA6f JOIN OR ILL TAKE YOUR LEGS (jk pls dont call the police)